 Your dentist will help you keep your mouth healthy, but the daily oral maintenance will be left for you to do at home.
-Here’s what you can do to make sure surgical or extraction sites reamin clean and your implants, replacement teeth last their longest.
+Here’s what you can do to make sure surgical or extraction sites remains clean and your implants, and replacement teeth last their longest.

 Importance of the Dental Clinician

-As with all dental surgical procedures, the qualifications, expertise and experience of the performing dentist is important to ensure the successful placement of the dental implant and minimising the risk of failure.
+As with all dental surgical procedures, the qualifications, expertise and experience of the performing dentist are important to ensure the successful placement of the dental implant, and bone grafting and minimising the risk of failure.
 A Prosthodontist is a highly qualified dental specialist who will be able to provide you with an optimal long-term outcome.

 Immediately following implant surgery, we recommend you avoid eating any hard foods that could damage your implant/s during the healing period.
 A soft food diet is recommended for 7 days, and particular care should be taken for up to 12 weeks after surgery.
 Limit yourself to healthy soft food such as yogurt, mashed vegetables, fruit smoothies, fish, mince or soup.